An official website of the United States government

 U.S. Citizens overseas can renew passports, replace passports, or apply for new passports.

 If you reside in Panama and want to apply for a first time Social Security number for a U.S. citizen of age 12 or over, please send an email to Panama-FBU@State.Gov.
 For other information or questions regarding services provided by the Social Security Administration (SSA), you must contact the SS Regional Office located in Costa Rica by sending an email to FBU.CostaRica@SSA.Gov.
 For more information on their services, please visit their webpage.
-For comprehensive information on SSA’s services abroad, please visit SSA’s webpage Service Around the World.

-Now all U.S. citizens can receive their blank ballots electronically.
-Depending on the state in which you are eligible to vote, you may get your ballot by email, fax, or internet download.
-To start, go to www.FVAP.gov to complete a new Federal Post Card Application (FPCA), print and sign the form then return it to your local election office in the United States.
-We recommend overseas U.S. citizens get in the habit of completing FPCAs each January.
-You should include your email address on the form so it’s easier for your election officials to reach you if there is a problem.
-If your state delivers ballots electronically by fax only, be sure to include your fax number.
-If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+Depending on where you are eligible to vote, you may get your ballot by email, fax, or internet download.
+To start, complete a Federal Post Card Application (FPCA) here.
+Print, sign, and return the FPCA to your local U.S. election office.
+Include your email address so election officials can reach you if there is a problem.
+If your state delivers ballots electronically by fax only, include your fax number.
+If you request electronic delivery and include your email address or fax number, you will receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
+We recommend completing a new FPCA each January, or when you move.

 The American Citizen Services Unit of the American Embassy in Panama assists U.S. citizens, Panamanians, and third country nationals who receive benefits from the US Office of Personnel Management (OPM), Social Security Administration (SSA) and the Department of Veterans Affairs.
 We also assist former employees of the Panama Canal Commission that suffered on-the- job injuries and receive compensation from the Office of Workers’ Compensation Programs under the U.S. Department of Labor.